xing/hops/readme.md

 </p>
 <p>&nbsp;</p>

-In this repo, we are experimenting with technology that might serve as our next generation front end technology stack: hops spices our brew (i.e. web front end) with [ECMAScript](https://babeljs.io), [CSS Next](http://cssnext.io) and [CSS Modules](https://github.com/css-modules/css-modules), [JSX](https://facebook.github.io/jsx/)/[React](https://facebook.github.io/react/) and [Flux](https://facebook.github.io/flux/)/[Redux](http://redux.js.org).
-To get an impression take a look at our [example app](https://github.com/xing/hops/tree/master/app).

-Hops is not yet another boilerplate.
-Hops is a self-contained but highly extensible development and build environment that is packaged as a single module.
-Batteries included.
+Hops is a universal [Webpack](https://webpack.js.org) wrapper.
+It additionally leverages both [Babel](https://babeljs.io) and [PostCSS](http://postcss.org).
+On the one hand, hops is designed to simplify getting started with modern frontend tooling by providing an extensible baseline config for Webpack.
+On the other hand, hops aims to help with using webpack for code running on servers.

-### Installing
+### Installation

-Besides recent versions of [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com), hops has no global dependencies.
+Besides reasonably recent versions of [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com), hops has no global dependencies.
 If you need those, we recommend using [nvm](https://github.com/creationix/nvm) or similar.

 ```shell
 mkdir foo && cd foo